-Silicon and ferrosilicon are manufactured using broadly the same process and are physically similar, but are very divergent in terms of their applications.
-Silicon metal is used in the manufacture of aluminium alloys, silicones and polysilicon, whereas at least 90% of ferrosilicon is used in the production of iron and steel.
+Silicon metal and ferrosilicon are very similar with regard to production process and the geography of world output, but are very different in terms of their applications.
+Silicon metal is used in the manufacture of aluminium alloys, silicones, semiconductors and, increasingly, in photovoltaic solar applications.
+In contrast, over 85% of ferrosilicon is consumed in the production of iron and steel.

-World production of both silicon metal and ferrosilicon is dominated by China.
-Historically, China’s dominance of global output was greater for ferrosilicon than for silicon metal.
-However, this is no longer the case; in 2016, China accounted for roughly 65% of world production of both products.
-China’s share of world silicon metal output has continued to follow a steadily increasing underlying trend, whilst the country’s share of global ferrosilicon production is in decline.
-Chinese ferrosilicon production has been subject to increasingly stringent government controls on overcapacity and emissions, whilst the country’s silicon metal capacity and output has been permitted to continue to increase.
-The extent to which this will remain the case over the coming decade is important for the wider sector.
+World production of both silicon metal and ferrosilicon is dominated by China; in 2019, China accounted for 70% of world silicon metal production, and for 66% of global ferrosilicon output.
+However, Chinese production of these products is following a different trajectory.
+Chinese ferrosilicon production has been subject to increasingly stringent government controls on overcapacity and emissions, whilst the country’s silicon metal capacity and output has been permitted to increase substantially.
+The extent to which this will remain the case over the coming decade will be of key importance to the market outlook.

-In recent years, consumption growth for silicon metal has diverged significantly from that for ferrosilicon.
+Over the past decade, consumption growth for silicon metal has diverged significantly from that for ferrosilicon.
 The reason for this lies in the different end-use sectors which drive demand for these alloys.
-Global silicon metal consumption has grown at almost 6%py since 2010, supported by strong growth in all three of its main end use sectors (aluminium, silicones, and especially polysilicon).
-Consumption in the polysilicon sector has almost tripled since 2010, driven by the enormous growth of photovoltaic solar installations worldwide.
+Global silicon metal consumption grew 6.5%py between 2010 and 2019, supported by strong growth in all of its main end-use sectors, especially solar, in spite of the slowdown in demand growth in 2019.
+Consumption in solar applications more than tripled between 2010 and 2019.